DasBasti/WLED-MQTTStreamer/README.md

 # WLED-MQTTStreamer
-Stream data to all the WLEDs
+This is a demo implementation to stream color data to WLED mqtt_stream usermod